 35Johnson's long response-bashing Marshall and belittling his colleagues on the Court-is remarkable for its candor, its venom, and its misunderstanding of Marshall's influence.
-Jefferson's letter of October 27, 1822 and John- .
-We the People: Transformations (Cambridge, Mass., son's response are discussed in Donald G. Morgan, Justice

-William Johnson: The First Dissenter (Columbia, S.C., 1954), chapter X.
+Jefferson's letter of October 27, 1822 and Johnson's response are discussed in Donald G. Morgan, Justice William Johnson: The First Dissenter (Columbia, S.C., 1954), chapter X.